derthadams/IMDb-to-neo4j/README.md

     > people.csv

-You'll then get a prompt
+and you'll then get a prompt

     Number of rows to skip:

 If you want to scrape credits for the entire list and you have a header row in your csv, enter 1, otherwise enter 0.
 If you want to skip a certain number of rows of people, enter the number of rows you want to skip.
 This can be useful if you're processing names in batches.

 The script will then start adding people to neo4j and you'll see a confirmation for each person as they're added.

     Adding IMDb name ID: nm0003113, Full name: Derth Adams

+#### Scraping credits for the list of people
 Once you have all the people added, you can scrape their credits by running `scrape_name_list.py`

     python3 scrape_name_list.py